FM-ds/courses/data/README.md

 #### b.
 Data project

 To finish off your course, you will work individualy or in small groups to create a data visualisation portfolio piece.
-You will be able to choose from a number of datasets, or you can bring your own data.
+You will be able to choose from a number of datasets, or you can bring your own data (see the **BYOD** section below).
 Our team be on hand to help you with any questions you might have.

-Your finished portfolio should include a GitHub page with a short description of your project and 3 embedded visualisations.
+Your finished portfolio should include a formatted and styled GitHub page with a short description of your project and 3 embedded visualisations.
 You will also be able to present your work to the rest of the class.

-You may hould end up with something like [this](https://eco-demo-student.github.io/).
+You may end up with something like [this](https://economicsobservatory.github.io/courses/data/html/portfolio_sample/).

+Ideally, your portfolio should include at least `3 charts`:
+- One example chart that we used in the class, but has a slight modification and an interactive component - this could be a legend, a tooltip, a slider, a dropdown, etc.
+-	A chart with automated data loading through an API or web scraping
+-	A chart about a topic that you especially care about

+#### 🎮 Action points

+- Please think about what you might include in your portfolio and what data you might use.
+You can use any data you like, but we will also provide some datasets for you to use.
+- If you would like to create a specific chart, we can help you build it - but consider the range of possibilities in the [Vega-Lite Example Gallery](https://vega.github.io/vega-lite/examples/).

 ### Self-guided learning